katjacb24/caodemo/README.md

 Now go to the logs window and see how the operator is scaling up the cluster.

+In the UI go to the source cluster's XDCR section and monitor the ongoing replication.

 Once the new pod has joined the cluster and the rebalance has finished, it's safe to stop the workload - we should know by now that the autoscaling works.

 Stop the stress job with